 The school heard about Think IT through the local authority.
-When the school first talked to Think IT about their problems, they understood that each school is different in its challenges.
-In the choices they school had made with relation to kit, software, connectivity provider, and of course people.
+When the school first spoke to Think IT about their problems, they understood that each school is different in its challenges.
+From the choices the school had made with relation to kit, software, connectivity provider, and of course people.

 The school signed up for the Think IT Cloud Readiness Assessment that looks at three areas: Vision; Technology; and Finance.
 The first stage was a workshop with the school Senior Leadership Team to explore their vision and the outcomes they wanted from IT.
 Like many schools, common themes that came up were: being able to access data and applications out of school; security and e-safety; devices that work in the classroom; being able to control what the pupils were doing in the classroom; and better communication with parents.

 The next stage was where Think IT technical resources reviewed the existing IT estate, including kit, connectivity and wifi infrastructure, to see what was fit for purpose, what could be re-used and what would need to be replaced.
 The final piece was to look at the school’s finances and investigate what they are already spending on IT and where savings might be made.

 All of that was combined into a report that made a series of recommendations and set out a plan for implementing those recommendations over an 18-month period.
 The plan included a change programme involving training for staff and developing new ways of working.
 One of the recommendations was to take advantage of financing arrangements to get the benefits of improvements immediately, while spreading the costs and giving budget certainty over the three-year period.
 The recommendations were presented to the Governors for approval, and the go-ahead was given.